 The province’s seafood industry adapted to the change, and a burgeoning shellfish abundance led to a new industry focused on snow crab and coldwater shrimp, among other species.
 Members now create high-quality products that contribute to production values in excess of $1 billion annually.

-The Association of Seafood Producers (ASP) was launched in January of 2004 as the province’s leading voice for seafood processors.
-For over 15 years, ASP has represented the interests of its Member-Producers in policy matters, trade and regulatory matters, programs of direct benefits for the industry (i.e.: MSC certifications), and promoting the industry generally.
+The Association of Seafood Producers (ASP) was founded in November 2003 as the province’s leading voice for seafood processors.
+For over 18 years, ASP has represented the interests of its Member-Producers in policy matters, trade and regulatory matters, programs of direct benefits for the industry (e.g. MSC certifications), and promoting the industry, as well as price negotiations with independent harvesters from whom we source raw material.